 London, we want to hear from you.

-This page will help you learn how your municipal government works so you can tap into the opportunities to get involved.
-It also connects you to some of the major city-building projects where public feedback is actively sought.
+This page will help you learn how your municipal government works so you can tap into the opportunities to have your say.

 Londoners want to be informed, connected and engaged.
 Now you can easily find information and have your say on range of City initiatives.